pickledish/pickledish.github.io/_drafts/2026-08-22-watermark.md

 Yes, the watermarking makes it so that "a 5% chance" might become "a 2% chance half of the time, and a 8% chance the other half of the time".
 That sounds bad!

-But, remember my "watermarking is easy, you just seed the LLM's PRNG" misunderstanding from earlier?
+But, remember my "watermarking is easy, just seed the PRNG for the LLM" misunderstanding from earlier?
 In the end, this isn't actually any different -- after all, a seeded PRNG is maximally "distorted" too, with every probability collapsing to either 0% or 100%, and nobody considers that degradation!
 The decision for "papaya-or-not-papaya" may come from `/dev/urandom`, or a seed, or `hash(secret_key ++ previous_4_tokens ++ token)`, but regardless the outcome is the same -- "papaya" still shows up in an unbiased 5% of situations.

 Besides, empirically, it doesn't end up mattering much.
-Part of the SynthID paper is dedicated to an A/B test they did where foo, and foo.
-This is referenced in Anthropic's [later post](https://www.anthropic.com/news/claude-text-watermark) too, where they also ran their own internal tests and saw "no impact of watermarking on the content, level of creativity, or readability of Claude’s text".
+Part of the [Nature article](https://www.nature.com/articles/s41586-024-08025-4) details an A/B test that Google ran between vanilla vs watermarked Gemini, where they found no significant difference in user ratings.
+This is referenced in Anthropic's [later post](https://www.anthropic.com/news/claude-text-watermark) too, where they ran their own internal tests and found "no impact of watermarking on the content, level of creativity, or readability of Claude’s text".

 So, maybe this is all tilting at windmills, but -- at least they're pretty interesting windmills.